Ovnuniarchos/synth-et-quatre/fmsynth/docs/fx.markdown

 # Trigger commands

 Any command that triggers after a delay will not trigger if that delay puts it after the current row, but any other effect in the same row will be registered anyways.
+These commands ignore the operator mask.

 ## 20xx

 Delays row by `xx` ticks.
-This command ignores the operator mask.

 Any other command, and any further delay/repeat will be relative to the end of this command.

 ## 21xx